-The workspaces can be created from Empty, Create from template or Clone.
+The workspaces can be created from Empty, Create from template, Import or Clone current.

 Workspaces can be modified too.
-The system allows the user to change the appearance and when it is completed, it can be saved by clicking on present in the toolbar.
+The system allows the user to change the appearance and when it is completed, it can be exported.

 Warning: Please note that Workspaces are not stored in Veronte Autopilot.
 Workspaces are located in the computer in which Veronte Pipe is installed.